Why everyone wants to move abroad in 2026? It feels like the question of the moment.

 What many people feel, and what social media has given unprecedented visibility to, is a sense that life could be arranged differently.

-This is not the same as believing life will be better elsewhere.
 It is something more specific: the suspicion that the shape of daily life, the pace, the priorities, the relationship between work and rest, the way a city is designed, the culture around food and community and public space, does not have to look the way it currently does.

 Travel, even brief and touristic, has always planted this suspicion.
 But now it is reinforced constantly.
 The person on the Lisbon balcony is not just living a different life.
 They are transmitting it, in real time, to everyone who stayed.